American Classics, February 2023 (German to English translation)

 Classics Monthly, February 2022

 'Concept cars are meant to break moulds and push envelopes, to forecast or establish trends.
-They afford designers the opportunity to use their imaginations and envisage the sort of vehicle that we will be driving in years - perhaps decades - to come.
-Some concept cars are displayed at an event and never seen again, while others cross continents and become media darlings, only to be placed in storage - or worse - once they are no longer of use.
-The 1960s witnessed the emergence of countries memorable showstoppers, and this book presents a year-by-year rundown of the most memorable concept cars of the 1960s, with several obscurities thrown in for good measure.
+They afford designers the opportunity to use their imaginations and envisage the sort of vehicle that we will be driving in years – perhaps decades – to come.
+Some concept cars are displayed at an event and never seen again, while others cross continents and become media darlings, only to be placed in storage – or worse – once they are no longer of use.
+The 1960s witnessed the emergence of countless memorable showstoppers, and this book presents a year-by-year rundown of the most memorable, with several obscurities thrown in for good measure.
 Some have long since earned legendary status, foretelling the future, while others fell a long way short.
 It is a fascinating glimpse into how the future of motoring looked in the 1960s, from the sublime to the frankly ridiculous.'